-Young adults more likely to smoke cannabis than drink before driving, survey showsNovember 28th, 2012 in Addiction /
+Young adults more likely to smoke cannabis than drink before driving, survey showsNovember 28, 2012 in Medicine & Health / Addiction

 Most adults are drinking responsibly, and fewer are smoking or using illicit substances – but several areas of concern were found in the 2011 CAMH Monitor survey of Ontario substance use trends, released today by the Centre for Addiction and Mental Health (CAMH).